 Thermocouples are commonly used in a wide range of applications.
 Due to their wide range of models and technical specifications, but it is extremely important to understand its basic structure, functionality, ranges as to better determine the right thermocouple type and material of thermocouple for an application.

-What is the response time of a thermocouple?A time constant has been defined as the time required by a sensor to reach 63.2% of a step change in temperature under a specified set of conditions.
+Thermocouple Time ConstantA time constant has been defined as the time required by a temperature sensor to reach 63.2% of a step change in temperature under a specified set of conditions.
 Five time constants are required for the sensor to approach 100% of the step change value.
 An exposed junction thermocouple offers the fastest response.
-Also, the smaller the probe sheath diameter, the faster the response, but the maximum temperature may be lower.
+Also, the smaller the probe sheath diameter, the faster the thermocouple response time, but the maximum temperature may be lower.
 Be aware, however, that sometimes the probe sheath cannot withstand the full temperature range of the thermocouple type.
 Lear here more about thermocouple response times.

 Thermocouple TypesThermocouples are available in different combinations of metals or calibrations.
 The most common are the "Base Metal" thermocouples known as Types J, K, T, E and N. There are also high temperature calibrations - also known as Noble Metal thermocouples - Types R, S, C and GB.

 Each calibration has a different temperature range and environment, although the maximum temperature varies with the diameter of the wire used in the thermocouple.

 Although thermocouple calibration dictates the temperature range, the maximum range is also limited by the the diameter of the thermocouple wire.
 That is, a very thin thermocouple may not reach the full temperature range.

 K Type Thermocouples are known as general purpose thermocouple due to its low cost and temperature range.

 |J||0° to 750°C (32° to 1382°F)||Greater of 2.2°C or 0.75%||Greater of 1.1°C or 0.4%|